Do Boston Terriers Cuddle? Yes, And They Will Save Your Life

 Yes, researchers showed that touch actually increases the oxytocin levels in dogs and humans as well as decreases cortisol levels in both humans and dogs.

 The study was published in 2017 in the U.S. National Library of Medicine.
-The study is called “Oxytocin and Cortisol Levels in Dog Owners and Their Dogs Are Associated with Behavioral Patterns: An Exploratory Study.”
+The study is called “Oxytocin and Cortisol Levels in Dog Owners and Their Dogs Are Associated with Behavioral Patterns: An Exploratory StudyOpens in a new tab..”

 This means that Boston Terriers are hard-wired for touch from their human parents because it helps them emotionally in many ways mentioned below.